 Step #3: Recognize Good Work

 Recognizing and rewarding employees for their hard work is always a good company policy that can boost employee engagement even during “normal” times.
 During the COVID-19 pandemic, it is even more important to incentivize continued productivity and dedication from your employees.
 This kind of recognition can take many forms – from a public company-wide email recognizing a specific employee’s accomplishment to a more private message accompanied by an electronic gift card for local food delivery or other “pandemic-friendly” rewards.

 Step #4: Encourage Work/Life Balance

-Remote employees can have a particularly difficult time maintaining a healthy work/life balance because there is not be a physical separation between their workspace and their personal space.
+Remote employees can have a particularly difficult time maintaining a healthy work/life balance because there is not a physical separation between their workspace and their personal space.
 This can make staff feel like they need to be available for work 24/7, leading to unnecessary stress and even burnout among telecommuters.
 It is important to create boundaries between our work and personal lives, and managers can help remote employees do this by encouraging (and modeling) an adherence to “normal” work hours as much as possible.

 Step #5: Demonstrate a Collaborative Culture

 Employees always tend to be more engaged when they genuinely feel like they are part of a team.
 Unfortunately, when working from home, it can be hard to feel this type of connection with your coworkers and the overall company.
 Managers of telecommuting employees need to do everything they can to help their employees feel like they are still working together toward a common goal, even though they may be physically separated from one another.
 During this pandemic, a sense of belonging to something larger than oneself can have a number of positive professional and even personal consequences as we all try our best to navigate these difficult times.